iamgabrielma/swift-demos/README.md

 # Swift demos
 Collection of bits of Swift code, and experimentation demos.

-### Decorator Pattern
+## Patterns

-Dynamically modifies the behavior of a core object without changing its existing class definition.
+- Decorator: Dynamically modifies the behavior of a core object without changing its existing class definition.
 It changes how objects work during run-time.

-### Observer Pattern
-`swiftui-view-viewmodel-states`

-We're using @ObservableObject, @ObservedObject, and @Published as a communication mechanism for state and data flow within SwiftUI applications
+- Observer: In `swiftui-view-viewmodel-states` we're using `@ObservableObject`, `@ObservedObject`, and `@Published` as a communication mechanism for state and data flow within SwiftUI applications

-### Passing state between views
-`swiftui-passing-state-between-views`
+## State
+- StateObject vs ObservableObject for viewmodels: Understanding the differences between a view owning its `@StateObject`, but something else owning (and managing) an `@ObservedObject`.

-Using `@Binding` and `@State` in order to have 2-way communication between child and parent views.
-In this case resolves the case for:
+- Passing state between views: In `swiftui-passing-state-between-views` we're using `@Binding` and `@State` in order to have 2-way communication between child and parent views

-1. Tapping a button renders a child view
-2. Tapping anywhere in the child view or the parent view hides the child view
+## Persistence
+- [] In-memory persistence
+- [] URLCache and NSCache usage